 I have been away a long time from these musical borders - in the middle of the 1960's I originally drifted into the Northumbrian folk scene - I learned the basics on a guitar, took up bass, eventually travelled the world as a rock musician, played on lots of records, and became a music producer with an office in EMI records.

-So to open up my little website gig, here is a little bit of daftness in the shape of an old saddo who only wants to watch Roy Rogers on the box when his wife and kids have gone to bed!
+So to open up my little website gig, not quite folk music but here is a little bit of daftness in the shape of an old saddo who only wants to watch Roy Rogers on the box when his wife and kids have gone to bed!